Deolinda1506/deolinda1506-negpod16_pld/README.md

 Interactive engagement; The apps has certaing features that keeps learners engaged in fun while learning.
 The main objectives of this application are;
 To encourage self-directed learning and independent exploration in the sense of tourism.
+To create an accesible interface that aligns with the school curriculum.

 Summary